Kirby1997/BananoCraft/README.md

 This plugin is use as is.
 It's in a working but unfinished state.
-This plugin requires a Banano Node.
+This plugin requires a Banano Node (https://github.com/BananoCoin/banano/wiki/Building-a-Bananode-from-sources).

+Each player that joins the server receives a Banano address.
+All transactions are done on the blockchain.
+In order for users to buy or sell to the server, a master wallet needs set up.
+Think of this as a central reserve.

 Database Setup: